remy/remysharp.com/public/blog/one-decade-waiting-for-web-apis.md

 I know this is typically the best practice for a device to follow, but at this particular point in time I needed the picture to remain on.
 I needed it to be the first thing I saw if I opened my eyes.

-There wasn't an app I knew of and getting a photo printed (though it's what we did) didn't give me the photo quickly enough.
+There wasn't an app I knew of and getting a photo printed (though it's what we did as soon as we could) didn't give me the photo quickly enough.

 A decade later I am able to write this software using browser technology as plain text without the need for build tools, special libraries or any hacks.